WUR transdisciplinary community day 2026

 Leading the session: Jet Vervoort

-Step into the unknown to find the familiar.
+Summary: Step into the unknown to find the familiar.
 A card-based exploration of strange societies, unexpected expertise, and the shared imagination that connects us all.
 Roles and Relics is a game designed to explore and open-up worldviews and spark discussion between participants.
 In small groups you will make use of prompt cards to collectively build new worlds.
 In the process, you will engage in discussion, reflection, and exploration.

 Leading the session: Lingtong Gai

-Research data is growing rapidly in volume and complexity, but much of it remains difficult to combine and reuse across projects and disciplines.
+Summary: Research data is growing rapidly in volume and complexity, but much of it remains difficult to combine and reuse across projects and disciplines.
 Without better ways to structure and connect data, valuable research time is often spent on cleaning and translating datasets instead of generating new insights.
 This interactive workshop combines a theoretical framework with practical approaches to achieving data interoperability using a lightweight BYOD (Bring Your Own Data) format.
 Through hands-on activities that help “level up” the interoperability of your own data, you will be exposed to tools and practices that can be applied to your day-to-day work, enabling more effective data sharing and reuse for interdisciplinary collaborations.

-Leading the session: Hubiertie Kroon
+Leading the session: Hubertie Kroon

-(preliminary) Programme
+Programme

 Sessions in purple are ‘mixers’, while sessions in green are ‘approach-base’.